 I see it every day.
 Talented people losing their jobs or on the verge of being made redundant.
 Tensions are incredibly high right now.
 As a job seeker, it is important to weigh up the pros and cons of your current industry.
 Trying to revive your career in an industry that COVID 19 obliterate may be futile.
-Off course it’s easier to dedicate your time and energy to what you know.
+Of course, it is easier to dedicate your time and energy to what you know.
 Testing old terrain and seeing if something bites.
-But what happens when supply doesn't equal demand.
+However, what happens when supply does not equal demand.
 When nobody has the resources or market capability to assign you.
-When you are not even making THE recruiter HIT list.
-Your skills are not null and void, but the industry you are fishing in could be on the verge of disruption or extinction.
+When you are not even making THE recruiters HIT list.
+Your skills are valid, but the industry you are fishing in could be on the verge of disruption or extinction.

 Anticipate disruption- assess the market- and be ready to embrace change.